 Cut back the lateral branches 40-60 cm above ground level (branches below knee height) to promote well-spaced main branches.
+Prune the main branches to 100-150 cm from the jorquette.

-Figure 2 Formation pruning of the coccoa tree will promote the development of four to five branches as a primary structure.
+Figure 2 Formation pruning of the cocoa tree will promote the development of four to five branches as a primary structure.

-- 2. Prune back droopy and low-hanging branches to form a circular canopy. - Leave four to five evenly spaced main branches from the jorquette (the point at which the stem fans out to branch) to promote canopy coverage (Figure 2).
+- Prune back droopy and low-hanging branches to form a circular canopy. - Leave three to four evenly spaced main branches from the jorquette (the point at which the stem fans out to branch) to promote canopy coverage (Figure 2).